Opera Fusion: New Works

 Opera Fusion: New Works (OF:NW) is a partnership between Cincinnati Opera and the University of Cincinnati College-Conservatory of Music (CCM) dedicated to fostering the development of new American operas.
 This collaboration is jointly led by Evans Mirageas, the Harry T. Wilks Artistic Director at Cincinnati Opera, as well as Robin Guarino, Professor of Opera at CCM.
-Since its founding in 2011, OF:NW has developed twenty-five new American operas.
+Since its founding in 2011, OF:NW has developed twenty-eight new American operas.

 From the program's inception in 2011 through 2022, co-founders Marcus Küchle and Guarino served as co-artistic directors.

 Process

 OF:NW provides a 10-day residency for composers and composer/librettist teams seeking to workshop their operas.
 Team members may use the resources (facilities, artists, and faculty) of both Cincinnati Opera and the University of Cincinnati College-Conservatory of Music (CCM) in this workshop process.
 At the end of the workshop, students from CCM and professional artists from Cincinnati Opera perform excerpts from the piece at a free, public concert, followed by a Q&A session with the audience.